 It should be noted that there could be restrictions to burning in the area you are planning to burn.
 You will want to contact your local government (city or county), National Park Service, State Park Service, National Forest Service or State Forest Service if you are planning to burn in these areas for prior approval.

-The Wildland Fire Suppression District (South Dakota Department of Agriculture) requires that a person obtain an open burning permit for burns conducted in the Black Hills Forest Fire Protection District.
-Click here to view a map that outlines the Black Hills Forest Fire Protection District.
-A person can obtain an open burning permit from the Wildland Fire Suppression District by going to http://sd.gov/burnpermits or calling the following toll free number: 1-800-275-4955.
-This call has to be made within South Dakota.
+South Dakota's Wildland Fire Division requires that a person obtain an open burning permit for burns in the Black Hills Forest Protection District.
+A person may view a map that outlines the Black Hills Forest Fire Protection District and obtain the open burning permit by visiting the Wildland Fire Division's webpage(s) at https://wildlandfire.sd.gov/ or https://wildlandfire.sd.gov/burnpermits/burnpermits.aspx.

 Pennington County has developed open burning regulations (Pennington County Ordinance #12 - 2.02) for the City of Rapid City and the area immediately surrounding the city limits (this area is better defined in the ordinance).
 If you obtain a State Forest Service opening burning permit in the Black Hills Forest Fire Protection District in the Rapid City area, you will not need to obtain an open burning permit from the city.
 For more information on this permit, please contact Michelle Tech with the Rapid City Air Quality Division at (605) 394-4120 or E-mail her at email@example.com.